 In all situations, CEDU3A believes that everyone is entitled to:

-▪be treated with dignity and respectlead an independent life and to be enabled to do so
+lead an independent life and to be enabled to do so;

 It is not appropriate for CEDU3A to take the lead role in any Safeguarding Enquiry under Section 42 of the Care Act 2014, but should refer cases on to the Advice and Volunteer Manager in the U3A National Office who will contact the appropriate local authority.

-1. CEDU3A recognises that it has a responsibility to ensure that its committee and group conveners understand this policy.
+CEDU3A recognises that it has a responsibility to ensure that its Executive Committee and Group conveners understand this policy.

 Courses of Action

-▪If the Chair/Vice Chair or any Committee member becomes aware of possible or actual abuse or neglect, it should ensure that the safety of the adult at risk is secured as a first priority.
+If the Chair/Vice Chair or any Executive Committee member becomes aware of possible or actual abuse or neglect, he or she should ensure that the safety of the adult at risk is secured as a first priority.

-▪Any Committee member who becomes aware of possible or actual abuse should record the details and refer the matter to the Chair/Vice Chair as soon as possible.
-The Chair/Vice Chair should advise the rest of the committee and the Advice and Volunteer Manager at National Office who will provide further guidance.
+Any Executive Committee member who becomes aware of possible or actual abuse should record the details and refer the matter to the Chair/Vice Chair as soon as possible.
+The Chair/Vice Chair should advise the rest of the Executive Committee and the Advice and Volunteer Manager at National Office who will provide further guidance.

-▪The Chair/Vice Chair will keep the Committee informed to such extent as is possible without breaking confidentiality and notify the Committee of decision made and acted upon.
+The Chair/Vice Chair will keep the Executive Committee informed to such extent as is possible without breaking confidentiality and notify the Committee of decision made and acted upon.

 Confidentiality is adhered at all times, therefore the contents of the form will not be provided to any third parties.